moraneus/pydejavu/README.md

 A whole monitor examples can be found in the [examples](examples%2Fpydejavu_monitor) folder.

+## Output Files
+After each execution of `PyDejaVu`, several output files are generated and stored in designated folders.
+These outputs are crucial for reviewing the results of the verification process and understanding the internal workings of the tool.

+### Logs Folder:

+The logs folder will contain the log file from the last execution.
+This log file is named with a timestamp to ensure that each run's output is distinct and easy to identify.

+### Output Folder:

+The output folder contains several important files generated during the verification process:
+- `ast.dot`: A Graphviz source file used to create an abstract syntax tree (AST) graph for the specification.
+This file can be visualized using Graphviz to better understand the structure of the specification.
+- `TraceMonitor.jar`: If the specification was compiled into a Java archive, this file will contain the compiled monitor.
+- `TraceMonitor.scala`: If the specification was synthesized into Scala code, this file will be generated.
+It represents the synthesized monitor in Scala.
+- `resultFile`: This file contains the results of the original DEJAVU execution, capturing the outcomes of the verification process.

+These output files provide a comprehensive overview of each execution, allowing you to analyze and debug the behavior of your specifications in detail.

 ## Contributors - For TP-DejaVu (Ordered by last name):
 * [Klaus Havelund](http://www.havelund.com), Jet Propulsion Laboratory/NASA, USA
 * [Moran Omer](https://github.com/moraneus), Bar Ilan University, Israel